Seven-year-old Lucas Leitzan is hanging out in his Roswell Park hospital room with his parents, Melissa and Mark, when an unexpected visitor arrives.

 It’s a good intro.
 The tempo picks up with Hank Williams’ “Jambalaya,” and by the time they launch into Percy Mayfield’s “Hit the Road Jack,” Lucas is rocking the hospital bed, his head bobbing back and forth, one hand thumping the tambourine, the other keeping time with an egg shaker.
 Nurses peek through the observation window, all smiles at the raucous activity.
 Another pauses in the doorway, her foot tapping and hands clapping.

 That’s typical of what happens when Greg visits clinics and inpatient rooms bearing the gift of music.
-He’s one of six part-time Artists-in-Residence who visit Roswell Park each week as part of the Arts in Healthcare program, using the visual and performing arts to promote physical and emotional well-being among patients, visitors, and staff.
+He’s a member of the Creative Arts Team, using the visual and performing arts to promote physical and emotional well-being among patients, visitors, and staff.
 It works: the arts have been shown to “reduce anxiety, depression, pain, and fatigue and increase quality of life in patients with cancer,” according to a study published in JAMA Internal Medicine.

 Every time he visits, Greg sees firsthand how music transforms the hospital environment.
 "Often it changes the mood — maybe in just one room or maybe in the whole hallway.
 People hear someone having a good time in the room next door and it makes them want to join in the fun.